nimble-dev/nimbleHMC/joss/paper/paper.md

 for use within `nimble`.
 Specifically, `nimbleHMC` provides an implementation of the original ("classic") HMC-NUTS algorithm as developed in
-@hoffman2014no, and a more current version of
+@hoffman2014no, and a modern version of
-HMC-NUTS sampling identical to that offered in version 2.32.2 of `Stan` [@stan2023stan].
+HMC-NUTS sampling matching the HMC sampler available in version 2.32.2 of `Stan` [@stan2023stan].
 The samplers provided in `nimbleHMC` can be assigned to any continuous-valued parameters, and may be used in combination with other samplers provided with `nimble`.